 What is the cheapest way to remove a stump?

 The cheapest method is natural decay, which costs nothing but takes 3-10 years and creates pest and fungal problems.
-For practical removal, chemical stump removal products ($10-$30) are the cheapest option, but they take 4-6 weeks and still require physical removal of the softened wood.
-Professional stump grinding ($100-$500) is the best value when you factor in speed, effectiveness, and the cost of problems caused by leaving a stump.
+Chemical stump removal products (call for pricing) are sold as a cheap option, but they don't actually work — you'll waste months and still have a stump.
+Professional stump grinding (call for pricing) is the best value because it actually removes the stump.

 Can I remove a tree stump myself?

-You can attempt DIY stump removal using chemical products, burning, or a rented stump grinder.
-However, renting a stump grinder ($200-$400/day) costs nearly as much as hiring a professional, and the consumer-grade machines available for rent are significantly less powerful than commercial equipment.
+You can attempt DIY stump removal by renting a stump grinder or burning the stump.
+Chemical stump killer products don't work, so skip those.
+Renting a stump grinder (call for pricing/day) costs nearly as much as hiring a professional, and the consumer-grade machines available for rent are significantly less powerful than commercial equipment.
 They also require experience to operate safely.
 For most homeowners, professional stump grinding is faster, safer, and often comparable in cost to the DIY approach.